opendatakosovo/parldata-scraper/README.md

 >
 > $ sudo wget https://raw.githubusercontent.com/KohoVolit/api.parldata.eu/master/client/server_cert.p

+# Install
+- Install the required libraries for running the scraper.
+> bash install.sh

 # Running
 The scraper is executed by running the scrape.sh shell script.
 The script accepts the following parameters.